Comprehensiveness Metrics for Automatic Evaluation of Factual Recall in Text Generation: Comprehensiveness Metrics

 The final version of comprehensiveness relies on general LLM capabilities to directly identify the covered and missing facts when supplied with the original user query $P$, the background corpus $\mathcal{C}$, and the evaluated response $R$ in a single context:

 The returned $\mathcal{A}_\text{in}$ and $\mathcal{A}_\text{out}$ sets can then be used to compute the comprehensiveness score $S$ in the same manner as for the other versions of the metric.
-Compared to the NLI and Q\&A approaches, this method is significantly more efficient, as it avoids the need for intermediate steps such as atom extraction, graph construction, or pairwise relation classification.
+Compared to the NLI and Q\&A approaches, this method is the most computationally efficient, as it avoids the need for intermediate steps such as atom extraction, graph construction, or pairwise relation classification.
 However, it also provides less granular and interpretable results.
 The LLM prompt used for the end-to-end comprehensiveness evaluation is provided in Listing \ref{lst:coverage-evaluator}.